3 Tried and True Techniques That Encourage Monthly Giving

 Oxfam America sends their Pledge Partners (monthly donors) a quarterly magazine and progress updates.
 Although more and more donor communications are through email, a printed newsletter for monthly donors is a physical reminder of their involvement with your cause.

-Think of communications with recurring donors as a chance to nurture relationships.
+Think of communications with recurring donors as a donor stewardship opportunity.
+You can take these relationships to social media to continue providing more frequent updates alongside your email communications.
 By making some adjustments, you can reinforce their satisfaction and cultivate a lifelong donor and advocate.

 Make Monthly Givers Investors in Your Cause